Newport, Oregon: 2010 census

-Of 4,112 households, about 27% had children under the age of 18 living with them, 47% were married couples living together, 13% had a female householder with no husband present, and 39% were non-families.
-About 32% of all households were made up of individuals, and 13% had someone living alone who was 65 years of age or older.
-The average household size was about 2.3 and the average family size was about 2.8.

-In the city, the population was spread out, with about 22% under the age of 18, 8% from 18 to 24, 26% from 25 to 44, 27% from 45 to 64, and 17% who were 65 years of age or older.
-The median age was 41 years.
-For every 100 females, there were 95.6 males.
-For every 100 females age 18 and over, there were 92 males.

-The median income for a household in the city was $31,996, and the median income for a family was $36,682.
-Males had a median income of $31,416 versus $26,582 for females.
-The per capita income for the city was $20,580.
-About 12.2% of families and 14.4% of the population were below the poverty line, including 17.1% of those under the age of 18 and 8.2% of those 65 and older.

 Economy

 In August 2011, the National Oceanic and Atmospheric Administration moved its base for research ships from Seattle to Newport.
 The base boasts about 110 marine officers and a total of 175 employees.
 It bases four ships, including the NOAAS Bell M. Shimada and the NOAAS Rainier, and it provides support for up to two itinerant vessels.
 NOAA has personnel at the Hatfield Marine Science Center which support the fisheries science centers for Alaska and the Northwest.
 The ships join the R/V Oceanus and R/V Elakha research vessels based at the center.

+Newport is home to the largest fishing fleet on the Oregon Coast.

 Education

+The public schools in Newport are part of the Lincoln County School District, which covers the entire county, and include Newport High School, Newport Preparatory Academy, Newport Intermediate School, and Sam Case Primary School.

 Lincoln County voters established Oregon Coast Community College in 1987, in which year the college held its first classes.

-The public schools in Newport are part of the Lincoln County School District, and include Newport High School, Newport Preparatory Academy, Newport Intermediate School, and Sam Case Primary School.
+The county is in the Oregon Coast Community College district.

 Newport is also home to the Hatfield Marine Science Center, operated by Oregon State University in collaboration with state and federal agencies.
 The center conducts research and educational programs associated with the marine environment and serves as a primary field station for the university's College of Oceanic and Atmospheric Sciences.